jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ### Audio channels

-Selects the number of audio channels to be used for communication between client and server.
+Selects the number of audio channels to be used for communication between Client and server.

-**Note**: It is preferable to run separate client instances per voice/instrument, with each client given its own ini file, rather than using this built-in mono pair to stereo mixer.
+**Note**: It is preferable to run separate Client instances per voice/instrument, with each Client given its own ini file, rather than using this built-in mono pair to stereo mixer.

 There are three modes available: